ShishirPatil/gorilla/openfunctions/README.md

 ## Running OpenFunctions Locally

+You can try this out on our [Local OpenFunctions Colab](https://colab.research.google.com/drive/1I9UJoKh9sngE2MfPfQD5kbn2-twq2xvY?usp=sharing) to see how it works!

 If you want to Run OpenFunctions locally, here is the prompt format that we used:

 ```python